-A Texas judge grants a no evidence summary judgment in a breach of contract lawsuit against GEICO.
+A Texas judge granted a no evidence summary judgment in a breach of contract lawsuit against Perry Law client GEICO.

 The lawsuit stemmed from a July 16, 2013 crash involving Nash Gonzales.
 His insurance company denied coverage due to his policy being canceled for failure to pay his auto insurance premium.

 Perry and Thompson moved for summary judgment on the grounds that Mr. Gonzales had not and could not provide enough evidence that he was damaged by GEICO’s actions.
-After reviewing the case, the judge granted GEICO’s motion for no evidence summary judgment and dismissed the case.
+After reviewing the case, the judge granted GEICO’s motion for a no-evidence summary judgment and dismissed the case.

 The case is Nash Gonzales v.
 Government Employees Insurance Company d/b/a GEICO, cause no. 296-03256-2017 in the 296th Judicial District of Collin County, Texas.